 Dane Smith (email) is president of Growth & Justice.

-Dane recently concluded a 30-year career as a reporter for the Star Tribune and the Pioneer Press, where he developed a solid reputation writing about state, local and federal government and politics for Minnesota's two largest newspapers.
+Dane came to Growth & Justice following a 30-year career as a journalist for the Star Tribune and the Pioneer Press, where he developed a solid reputation writing about state, local and federal government and politics for Minnesota's two largest newspapers.

-Dane is co-author of the book, "Professor Wellstone Goes to Washington: The Inside Story of a Grassroots U.S. Senate Campaign", and he serves as an adjunct faculty member at Inver Hills Community College.
+Dane is co-author of the book, "Professor Wellstone Goes to Washington: The Inside Story of a Grassroots U.S. Senate Campaign", and he has served as an adjunct faculty member at Inver Hills Community College, as well as in the Master's program in advocacy and political leadership at the University of Minnesota Duluth.
 In 1989-90, Dane was the recipient of the John S. Knight Fellowship for Professional Journalists, providing a mid-career sabbatical and a year of study at Stanford University.

 Tax fairness and the issues surrounding government's proper role in society were among Dane's favorite issues as a reporter, and he has particular expertise in these areas.
 He understands the importance of smart public-sector investment that can help all Minnesotans improve their lives and strengthen the state's economy.